luanpaschoal/aws-ses-sender/README.md

 aws configure
 ```

-Copy the sender.sh file to your desired directory and make the script executable:
+Copy the ses-email-sender.sh file to your desired directory and make the script executable:

 ```
-chmod +x sender.sh
+chmod +x ses-email-sender.sh
 ```

 ### Usage